 - Discussing the symptoms you’re experiencing

-Preventing Varicose Veins and Spider Veins
+Preventing Varicose Veins And Spider Veins

-- Avoiding standing for extended periods of time
+- Avoiding extended periods of standing

 - Maintaining a healthy weight